Sense and Sensibility

 January 2011

 The sensibility movement was a reaction against the dry rationalism of scientific inquiry.
 But Austen would have neither extreme.
-And so she devised her story of two sisters representing two extremes—rationality vs. emotionalism.
+And so she devised her story of two sisters representing those extremes—rationality vs. emotionalism.
 It's the novel we know as Sense and Sensibility—and Austen's cri de coeur for the middle way.

 I don't want to insult you by reviewing the plot.
 Nonetheless, a quick sketch follows—mother and daughters are cast out of their home after the death of the mother's 2nd husband.
 Settling in a country cottage, the two sisters each fall in love, one tempestuously and one more rationally.
 The travails of their romances highlight the errors in the two young women's differing inclinations in life and love.
 In the end, both learn from their mistakes.